A Marketing Campaign Divided Against Itself Cannot Stand…

 Sara’s problem is not just the frustration about how her digital marketing is being executed.
 She has a strategy-level problem that affects her results, even if her separate consultants do great work individually.

 It’s a huge disadvantage for Sara to outsource these campaigns to different vendors who are unprepared to communicate with each other.
 Simply put, they aren’t doing their jobs.
 SEO and PPC campaigns working in their own bubbles is an unacceptable disadvantage.
+A designer who isn’t in on the advertising strategy can’t match their designs to the ads that bring the traffic.

 Business owners like Sara get backed into a corner.
-They can’t afford to hire in-house marketing, and don’t have the time or knowledge to execute it themselves.
-Then, they end-up piecemealing the cheapest vendors they can find for their different marketing needs.
+They can’t afford to hire in-house marketing and don’t have the time or knowledge to execute it themselves.
+Then, they end up piecemealing the cheapest vendors they can find for their different marketing needs.

 Sara needs an agency that handles digital marketing comprehensively.